Wildlife Rehabilitation

 -

-If you discover a wild animal that appears to be injured or orphaned, please do not attempt to feed or care for it.
+If you discover a wild animal that appears injured or orphaned:

-Please wear gloves and safely contain the animal in a size-appropriate box or breathable container.
+Wear gloves and carefully contain the animal in a breathable box or container.

-Keep the animal warm, quiet, and safe from pets or people.
+Keep it warm, quiet, and safe from pets or people.